 Basic Users: Always associated with User Number 12 and higher (except 297-300).
 No programming ability allowed.
-Most Users are Basic Users, who are given their own personal User Codes and are only allowed to simply unlock the lock when desired.
+Most Users are Basic Users, who are given their own personal User Codes and are only allowed to simply unlock the lock.

 Programming Levels are hierarchical--higher levels are allowed to do anything the levels below them can do.
 For example, if you are a Manager, you are allowed to do anything that Supervisors, Print-Only Users and Basic Users can do in addition to those tasks allowed for Managers (Level 3).
-See page 8 for more information.